aidtopia/fortran-adventure/docs/wentwrong.md

 I believe I can muck with my implementation of the DATE function to provide non-digits for the year that would cause Adventure to produce positive values over a hundred.
 That would get us to at least 2077 without changing the Adventure source code.
 But I'll keep that in my pocket for now.

+[**UPDATE**: The Y2K fix is in and enabled by default.
+It can be disabled with the command line option `-y2k-`.
+There are also command line options to override the date, the time, or both.]

 ### Signs of an extended problem

 Representing 36-bit machine words with 64-bit integers requires special attention to sign extension, as mentioned in the portion about A5 text.
 Despite lots of planning to deal with that for packed character data, there are places where Adventure uses octal constants to represent bitmasks, and those were not extended.
 So I added a constructor for the translator's constant_t that does sign extension on the value type.
 That should help with all constants.